 Results of the debris study showed that density of current-year seedlings of Scotch broom doubled from June to July (1,800 seedlings per hectare (ha) to 3,800 seedlings/ha respectively).
 In July, broom density was lower in heavy debris than on machine trails, but it did not differ significantly from that in light debris(Figure 2A).

 Results of the herbicide treatments showed that the combination of Garlon 4 Ultra and Milestone reduced broom density by about 90 percent seven weeks after treatment (Figure 2B) compared to non-treated plots.
 Although the herbicide combination provided the best control of Scotch broom, this treatment did not differ significantly from plots treated with either Garlon 4 Ultra or Milestone alone.

 In summary, these results suggest that either heavy debris (12 inches or greater) or application of Garlon 4 Ultra and Milestone combined was the most effective at reducing broom seedling density.
 Both of these treatments reduced density of first-year seedlings by about 90 percent.
 Debris treatments inhibited broom germination by altering soil and light environments.

-NOTE: While Milestone is not registered for use in forestry in western states, Opensight® specialty herbicide (as Special Local Needs (SLN) label in OR, ID, and WA) and Capstone® specialty herbicide (federal label) are registered for use on forest sites.
+NOTE: While Milestone is not registered for use in forestry in western states, Opensight® herbicide (as Special Local Needs (SLN) label in OR, ID, and WA) and Capstone® herbicide (federal label) are registered for use on forest sites.

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Garlon 4 Ultra (triclopyr), Opensight (aminopyralid plus metsulfuron), and Capstone ( aminopyralid plus triclopyr).